nervana21/bitcoin-rpc-codegen/README.md

 - Improved isolation from environment and port conflicts
 - Built-in RPC batching to reduce network roundtrips

 These features are intended to make Bitcoin Core RPCs easier to integrate, test, and maintain in Rust projects.
-The result is a type-safe client that remains aligned with upstream changes and is suitable for production use.
+The intended result is a client that remains aligned with upstream changes and is suitable for production use.

 ## Semantic Compression